David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * Elections are conducted according to universal, equal, direct, and secret principles; the consultation process ensures structure and quality, but the final decision belongs to the voters' ballots.
 * The Party introducing personnel is the responsibility of the ruling party to ensure leadership quality, not replacing the people's right to choose (there are surplus candidates and self-nominees).
 * The National Assembly exercises constitutional and legislative powers, supreme supervision, and decides on important issues (high-level personnel, budget, major projects); questioning activities and votes of confidence are becoming increasingly substantive.

+**Allegation:** Calls for "election boycotts," "not voting," or casting "blank votes"; claims that elections lack democracy so participation is unnecessary.
+* Boycotting elections is voluntarily giving up the sacred right to mastery of citizens, showing indifference to the country's destiny.
+* High voter turnout in elections demonstrates the trust and will of the entire people; calls for boycotts are plots to sabotage national unity.
+* Voting is a legal right and obligation, contributing to selecting worthy people to represent the people's will.

+**Allegation:** Accuses the government of "suppressing self-nominated candidates" or "blocking independent candidates"; claims only Party members can run for office.
+* The law stipulates that all citizens meeting the standards have the right to run for office; there is no discrimination.
+* "Self-nominated" cases are rejected because they do not meet legally prescribed standards (qualities, capacity, trust at residence) or have violated the law, using elections for sabotage.
+* The consultation process is organized publicly and democratically for voters to screen and select those who truly have sufficient virtue and talent.

 **30. On Sea and Island Sovereignty:**